littensy/reflex/docs/docs/reference/reflex/apis/producer.md

 </TabItem>
 </Tabs>

-**This code calls the `playDamageSound` function whenever the player's health decreases.** The listener is called with the new health and the previous health.
-If the new health is less than the previous health, the listener plays a sound.
+**This code calls the `playDamageSound` function whenever the player's health decreases.** If the current health is less than the previous health, the player was hurt, and the sound should play.

-But what if you want to wait for some specific state change to occur?
+But what if you want to wait for a specific state change to occur?
 [Producers provide methods for that, too!](#waiting-for-state-changes)

 ---

 ### Waiting for state changes

-Sometimes, you want to wait for a specific state change before performing a side effect.
+Sometimes, you want to delay a side effect until a specific state change occurs.
+Producers offer the [`once`](#onceselector-predicate-listener) and [`wait`](#waitselector-predicate) methods to help wait for an event to occur.

-For example, say your state contains a `jumping` boolean that is set to `true` when the player holds down the jump button.
+For example, say your player state also contains a `jumping` boolean that is set to `true` when the player holds down the jump button.
 You want it to run a `jump()` function in a loop, and disconnect it when it stops.
-One way to do this is with [`once`](#onceselector-predicate-listener).
+One way to automatically disconnect the loop is with [`once`](#onceselector-predicate-listener).

-This code calls the function while the `jumping` state is `true`, and then stops once the `jumping` state becomes `false`:
+This code starts the loop when `jumping` is set to `true`, and then disconnects the loop when the state changes to `false`:

 <Tabs>
 <TabItem value="TypeScript" default>